keenmaster486/clean-chat-app/README.md

 ## ONE CHAT APP TO RULE THEM ALL

-You can see the current status of the app here: http://clean-chat-app.herokuapp.com
+You can see the current status of the app here: https://clean-chat-app.herokuapp.com

+(update 10/11/2019: the site is now available over HTTPS.
+Attempts to load with HTTP will result in issues)

 Try the test user (username: testuser, password: pass)